Introduction to the Moving to Berlin Guide

 More than any other European city, Berlin is in constant flux.
-When I compare to the original 2009 guide, I am amazed by the pace of gentrification.
+When I compare to the original 2009 guide, I am startled by the pace of gentrification.
 But I’m also surprised how places in the city one never considered sexy or interesting are now centres of its creative life (think: Wedding or Moabit).
 Berlin is at its most exciting right now, because it’s got both edgy and glam.
 How long will it be before that edgy is erased is anyone’s guess.
 I’d put my bets on at least a decade before that happens––but with this city you never know.
 Perhaps it will be even better––more metropolitan, more exciting––then.
 More than ever, Berlin, the capital of Europe’s biggest economy, feels like a powerhouse.
 This is even more the case with the complications of Brexit, with many Europeans in the UK looking to Berlin as their alternative to London.
+Many folks are also taking stock of their lives post-pandemic and looking for a new start.

 One thing Berlin has going for it is size.
-Berlin is eight times the size of Paris proper, with a population that is only a third larger (Berlin’s total population is 3,7 million within the city limits; the greater metropolitan area of Berlin is only 6,2 million though compared to Greater Paris’s 12 million).
+Berlin is eight times the size of Paris proper, with a population that is only a third larger (Berlin’s total population is 3,8 million within the city limits; the greater metropolitan area of Berlin is only 6,2 million though compared to Greater Paris’s 12 million).
 Even though neighbourhoods like Mitte or Prenzlauer Berg have been thoroughly gentrified, there is plenty of room left in the city to grow.
-Despair not.
-In 2018, you can still to find cheap rents.
-In fact they have stabilised in the expensive neighbourhoods at around 17 EUR/m2 without utilities (but for many Berliners that’s still too expensive).

 Here’s the index to the Guide, click on what you want to read next!